Quil Ceda Village: History and status

 In 2001, the Bureau of Indian Affairs approved the Village's status as a tribal municipality, and the IRS "designated the village as a political subdivision of the federally recognized tribe" under provisions of the Indian Tribal Governmental Tax Status Act of 1982.
 It provides essential government functions.
 Quil Ceda Village is the first tribal political subdivision in the nation established under this Act, and the only federal municipality besides Washington, D.C.
-The village is chartered by the tribe as a consolidated borough with a council-manager government.
+The village is chartered by the tribe as a consolidated borough with a council–manager government.

 The first independent retail businesses at the Business Park were Walmart and The Home Depot.
-Walmart opened its 150,000-square-foot store, its second in the county and 27th in the state, on April 18, 2001; The Home Depot followed suit with the opening of its 115,000-suqare-foot store just north of Walmart on August 16, 2001.
+Walmart opened its 150,000-square-foot store, its second in the county and 27th in the state, on April 18, 2001; The Home Depot followed suit with the opening of its 115,000-square-foot store just north of Walmart on August 16, 2001.

 In 2002, the Tulalip Tribes sought legislation that would give its government a share of the sales taxes generated at the business park, as the tribe provides services at the business park similar to those provided by other municipalities.
+This was unprecedented for a Native American tribe in the U.S.; the state legislature had proposed incorporating the area as a municipality to instead collect sales taxes under normal procedures.
 The "tribe has spent millions of dollars to build and pay for Quil Ceda's infrastructure and to provide such government services as police and fire protection there."
 According to a public policy think tank, in 2001 about $50 million in sales taxes was collected at the Quil Ceda stores; most of this money went to the state.
 Legislators were reluctant to establish a precedent for rebates to the tribe, especially at a time of severe budget issues.
 "Under the proposal, the state would still receive its full 6.5 percent share of sales."
+The Tulalip Tribes filed a lawsuit against the state and county governments in 2016 for collection of sales tax at non-tribal stores; it was settled in 2020 after several appeals and mediation to grant a portion of the state's collected tax revenue to the Tulalip Tribes.